Colin White (ice hockey, born 1997): Playing career

-White was selected in the first round, 21st overall, by the Ottawa Senators in the 2015 NHL Entry Draft.

-White played college hockey at Boston College from 2015 to 2017.
-He scored his first collegiate hat-trick on January 8, 2016, against Providence.
+White played college ice hockey at Boston College from 2015 to 2017.
+He scored his first collegiate hat-trick on January 8, 2016, against Providence College.
 In 2015–16, White was named to the Hockey East All-Rookie Team.

-Following the 2016–17 season, White signed an amateur tryout with the Senators' American Hockey League (AHL) affiliate, the Binghamton Senators on March 26.
+White was selected by the Ottawa Senators of the National Hockey League (NHL) in the first round, 21st overall, in the 2015 NHL entry draft.
+Following the 2016–17 NCAA season, White signed an amateur tryout with the Senators' American Hockey League (AHL) affiliate, the Binghamton Senators, on March 26.
 He recorded three points in three games.
 On April 2, the Ottawa Senators signed White to a three-year, entry-level contract.
 He made his NHL debut the following day in a 5–4 loss to the Detroit Red Wings.
+He made his NHL post-season debut in game six of the Eastern Conference Final against the Pittsburgh Penguins on May 23.

 White split his first professional season between Ottawa and Binghamton.
 On February 6, 2018, he recorded his first career NHL goal in a 5–3 win over the New Jersey Devils.
 He finished his first season in Ottawa with six points in 21 games.
 In his first full season with Ottawa, White recorded 14 goals and 41 points in 71 games.
 On August 21, 2019, the Senators signed White to a six-year, $28.5 million contract extension.